theobald-software/kb.theobald-software.github.io/content/_yunio/x509-certificate.md

 {: .box-tip }
 **Tip:** To display the Common Name (CN) of the certificate, double-click on the certificate in the Cetrificate Manager and navigate to the *Details* tab.

+{: .box-note }
+**Note:** The Windows Certificate Store works with most browsers.
+Note that Mozilla Firefox offers its own certificate storage.
+Configure your Firefox browser to trust certificates in the Windows certificate store or import the certificate via an enterprise ploicy, see [Mozilla Support: Setting Up Certificate Authorities (CAs) in Firefox](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox).

 ### Import an X.509 Certificate

 1. Import the certificate to the Windows Certificate Store using Microsoft Management Console (mmc).